apache/trafficserver/doc/reference/configuration/logs_xml.config.en.rst

     Required
     Valid format names include any name except ``squid``, ``common``, ``extended``, or ``extended2``, which are pre-defined formats.
 There is no default for this tag.
+The format object needs to be above the the LogObject object.

 .. _LogFormat-Format: